OAGAnalytics/ember-cli-tus/tests/dummy/app/templates/docs/index.md

-# Ember-Tus
+# Ember-Cli-Tus

+`ember install ember-cli-tus`

-Ember-Tus is a wrapper for [Tus-Js-Client](https://github.com/tus/tus-js-client) which implements the [Tus](http://tus.io) protocol for resumable uploads over http.
+Ember-Cli-Tus is a wrapper for [Tus-Js-Client](https://github.com/tus/tus-js-client) which implements the [Tus](http://tus.io) protocol for resumable uploads over http.

 For local development you can pull down the tusd docker image by running `yarn tusd:pull` and `yarn tusd:start`.